Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Introduction

 Since our analysis only uses the property that the moments of the Boltzmann and its Euler limit are close in the perturbative setting, it also suggests that the bi-fidelity model does not necessarily need to be the fluid limit equation.
-Any moment models (for example moment closure models) which have approximately accurate moments as the Boltzmann in the perturbative setting could be used as the low-fidelity model.
-As illustrative examples we use the Boltzmann and linear transport equations in the analysis.
-The framework can certainly be extended to other kinetic models, and to the case in which the low-fidelity model is the same kinetic model but numerically computed by using coarse meshes or large time steps, as will be seen in Section \ref{sec:3}.
+Any moment models in velocity, for example moment closure models, that possess approximately accurate moments as the Boltzmann in the perturbative setting could be used as the low-fidelity model.
+This will be studied in \ref{sec:3} where we use the linearized Boltzmann and linear transport equations as examples, and also treated the low-fidelity model simply to be the coarse mesh computation, as was typically done in the multifidelity method {\cite{ZNX14, ZX17}}.

 This paper is organized as follows.
-Section \ref{sec:1} gives an introduction on the bi-fidelity stochastic collocation method for PDEs with random parameters.
-In Section \ref{sec:2}, we establish a {\it uniform-in-$\e$} ($\e$ being the Knudsen number) error estimates between the high-fidelity and bi-fidelity solutions, by choosing hydrodynamic limit equations of the kinetic (high-fidelity) equations as their low-fidelity models.
-We take the Boltzmann equation as an example to conduct the analysis and study it in both the rarefied and fluid regime.
-In Section \ref{sec:3}, other possible choices of low-fidelity models are discussed, in particular, choosing the same kinetic equation but solved by using a coarser physical mesh.
-As examples, we show the error estimates of discretized asymptotic-preserving schemes for the uncertain linear transport equations in the diffusive limit.
+Section \ref{sec:1} gives a general introduction on the bi-fidelity stochastic collocation method for PDEs with random parameters. { In Section \ref{sec:2A}, we introduce the Boltzmann equation and its fluid limit, and the corresponding high- and low-fidelity models.
+In section \ref{sec:2} we establish a {\it uniform-in-$\e$} error estimates of this bi-fidelity modeling for the Boltzmann equation.
+We conduct the error analysis in two cases, one for all regimes and one particularly for the fluid regimes (where $\e \ll 1$).
+In Section \ref{sec:3}, other possible choices of low-fidelity models are discussed, in particular, the low fidelity model being the same equation but solved by using a coarser mesh.} As examples, we show the error estimates of discretized asymptotic-preserving schemes for the uncertain linear transport equations in the diffusive limit.
 The paper is concluded in Section \ref{sec:4}.